thomashuber/debian-setup/README.md

 Could be achieved with a bash shell script.
 see: [check_config.sh](check_config.sh)

+## 2.4.
+Reinstallation procedure

+The underlying physical machine of the Debian server is supplied by OVHcloud, which also provides a control panel to reboot the machine or reinstall the system.

+SSH Keys are also managed with the OVHcloud control panel.

+The Reinstallation procedure could therefore be executed with following steps:

+1. Connect to the OVHcloud Control panel
+2. Ensure the default SSH key is the one which is currently installed client-side (for the private part of the key) (At the time writing, 2021/02/13, the only client used to ssh to the server is Codeanywhere)

 # 3. Other interesting Linux distributions

 ## 3.1.
 Alpine Linux